Adapted from Chapter 10 of the Psychedelic Explorer’s Guide by Jim Fadiman

 Humans do not function at full capacity unless there is a catalyst or instigator.

-Psychedelics appear to inhibit censors that usually limit what is available to conscious awareness.
+Psychedelics inhibit censors that usually limit what is available to conscious awareness.

-Otherwise, psychedelics are notorious in popular media and mainstream belief for having no utility whatsoever.
+Although psychedelics are notorious in popular media and mainstream belief for having no utility whatsoever, it started to appear as if psychedelics could be used to enhance creative problem-solving

-Due to previous research in the field of creativity, there were certain objective measures used to determine if, in fact, LSD improved creative problem-solving.
-In the 1960s, when LSD research was still legal, there were numerous studies carried out to test the efficacy of LSD on creative problem-solving.
+In the 1960s, when LSD research was still legal, there were numerous studies carried out to test the efficacy of psychedelics on creative problem-solving.

 One study, sponsored by the Institute for Psychedelic Research at San Francisco State University in 1966, dug into three questions: